Zeitsperre/PyConLT2024/slides.md

 # Building a **Climate Services** library?

 <!--
-This couldn't continue, so when we were negotiating with the Canadian Government for a development agreement for a Climate Data website, we were adamant to put some funding into a library to help deal with some of these problems.
+This couldn't continue, so when we were negotiating with the Canadian Government for a development agreement for a website to show Climate Data, we were adamant to put some funding into a library to help tackle some of these problems.
 -->

 ---